 10. Get rid of your old heating unit.

 Ask yourself honestly – is it time to have a new heating unit?
 Yes, you might be hesitant, but will it be worth it in the long run?
 Maybe.

 If there are parts of your home that seem to be leaking heat, amp up your insulation.
 This is an easy way to save on your heating bill.

 12. Make sure to take care of your furnace.

 It’s important to change the filter of your furnace when it’s dirty, which means you should probably check in once a month or so.
 Then you can make sure there’s a clean filter when your furnace needs one, and this helps make the furnace’s job easier.
 Make sure to maintain your furnace.

 13. Get an energy audit.

 If heat loss is a real problem, you might need to get an energy audit.
-This will tell you where you can improve your energy efficiency and thus lower your heating bill.
-Find a reputable electrical contractor and find out if they do consultations for a reasonable rate.
+This will tell you where you can improve your energy efficiency.
+Find a reputable electrical contractor and see what you can do.